TheIconfactory/Tapestry/README.md

 This public repository contains information about the Project Tapestry prototype.
 It does not contain the source code for the app.

+Note also that this is a **work-in-progress** and details are certain to change.

 ## Documentation

 A JavaScript-based API is used by Tapestry to gather information from the public Internet.

 [This document](Documentation/API.md) explains the variables, objects, actions, and functions that are available for JavaScript development.
 A section at the end explains how plug-ins are configured.

+There is also a PDF with the [prototype architecture](Documentation/Architecture.pdf).
+Everything in dark blue is covered in the document above.

 ## Plugins